Skip to main content

 How do I know how many honors points I have?

 Honors points are posted on the Vanderbilt Brightspace page for the College Scholars Program.
-Points are earned and displayed after the grades are due each semester to ensure that students have achieved a grade of B or better in any course carrying honors points .
+Points are earned and displayed after the grades are due each semester to ensure that students have achieved a grade of B or better in any course carrying honors points.

 What other resources are available to me as a College Scholar?

-What are some things College Scholars do after graduation?
+What do College Scholars do after graduation?

 College Scholar alumni are in graduate schools all over the country as well as positions in consulting, finance, publishing, teaching, and elsewhere.
 Take a look at this short list of post-graduate study and occupations: